-Where possible, it is useful to record when verbal feedback has been given, using the abbreviation VF with key words next to it to show what the discussion involved.
-This then serves as a visual reminder for the child when reviewing their work afterwards.
+Where possible, it is useful to record when verbal feedback has been given, using the abbreviation VF This then serves as a visual reminder for the child when reviewing their work afterwards.
 Other ways to evidence VF is to use stamps or mini stickers as a time-saving tool.